petermanmj/le-kitchen/README.md

     * probably need new 8/3 cable from box since current likely 8/2
   - Inspection point with DCI
 * Plumbing
-  - New supply lines to sink location (prefer PEX-a)
+  - ~New Sink supply lines to sink location (prefer PEX-a)~
-  - new drain path to sink location
+  - ~new drain path to sink location~
-  - new vent from sink location up through roof (only copper DWV above roofline)
+  - ~new vent from sink location up through roof (only copper DWV above roofline)~ - Sub AAV
   - new supply lines for behind fridge and pot filler (existing stub in S wall)
   - Inspection point with DCI
 * Install 2-3 velux solar roof windows VSS or similar